winwiz1/crisp-react/README.md

 Wait until an instance of Chrome starts.
 You should see the overview page.
 Now you can use VS Code to set breakpoints in both client and backend provided the relevant process is highlighted/selected as explained in the previous scenario.
 You can also use Chrome DevTools to debug the client application as shown above.<br/>
 To finish stop the running debugging configuration (use the Debugging toolbar or press  `Control+F5`  once).
 ## Containerisation
+### Using Docker
-To build and run a Docker container execute [`start-container.cmd`](https://github.com/winwiz1/crisp-react/blob/master/start-container.cmd) or [`start-container.sh`](https://github.com/winwiz1/crisp-react/blob/master/start-container.sh).
-The file can also be executed from an empty directory in which case uncomment the two lines at the top.
+To build a Docker container image and start it, execute [`start-container.cmd`](https://github.com/winwiz1/crisp-react/blob/master/start-container.cmd) or [`start-container.sh`](https://github.com/winwiz1/crisp-react/blob/master/start-container.sh).
+Both files can also be executed from an empty directory in which case uncomment the two lines at the top.
 Moreover, it can be copied to a computer or VM that doesn't have NodeJS installed.
 The only prerequisites are Docker and Git.

+The `Dockerfile` produces the development build of the client.
+This is a workaround for the Cloud Run bug explained below.
+If you are not using Cloud Run, switch to the production build as explained in the [`Dockerfile`](https://github.com/winwiz1/crisp-react/blob/master/Dockerfile) comments.

+>Once the container image is built, you can upload it into a private container registry supported by all cloud vendors and run it from there using one of their container offerings.
+One such option, Google Cloud Run, is described below since it was used for the demonstration in the [Project Highlights](#project-highlights) section.
+Also note that all vendors allow you to build the image in the cloud so there is no need to upload it.

+### Using Google Cloud Run
+This section contains additional considerations that apply to deploying the solution on Cloud Run.
+The considerations are not specific to this solution and would be relevant for any React SPA.

+1. Although Cloud Run provides an ample free tier usage in terms of bandwidth and number of requests, you are billed for the incoming requests once the free usage threshold, 2 million calls per month, is exceeded.
+This scenario wouldn't be infeasible if the service URL is discovered and used to mount a DoS attack (or come close to it by emulating a significant workload).
+Deleting the service promptly after a demonstration helps to mitigate this risk.
+Hopefully Google will make a configurable firewall available soon for Cloud Run running in the public access mode.

+2. The security of the deployment can be improved by switching to the private mode.
+This can be done by changing the `allow-unauthenticated` setting in the `app.json` file to `false`.
+The switch impacts usability due to the service becoming inaccessible to non-authenticated users.
+The access to the service can be enabled by an additionally deployed [endpoint](https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run).
+However the endpoint requires users to authenticate using [Google Sign-In](https://developers.google.com/identity/sign-in/web/) or other methods.
+Obviously this authentication cannot be facilitated by the React application because any access to it is controlled by the endpoint.

+3. The Google provided alternatives to container deployment on Cloud Run with ability to control networking ingress include Cloud Run for Anthos.
+This option allows to have an ingress controller but is more expensive and technically involved.
+Google App Engine Flexible Environment is yet another option, it has access to a configurable firewall but [lacks](https://cloud.google.com/appengine/docs/flexible/nodejs/managing-projects-apps-billing) ability to set spending limits.

+4. There is a Cloud Run [bug](https://issuetracker.google.com/issues/147185337) that makes it impossible to deploy a production build of the client on Cloud Run.
+The reason for it is that production builds of React applications typically produce compressed script bundles.
+The bug causes Cloud Run to strip the `Content-Encoding` HTTP header from the response sent by the backend.
+As a result, the browser doesn't know the downloaded bundle was compressed and doesn't uncompress it making the bundle unusable.
+The workaround is to opt for development builds with uncompressed bundles.
 ## What's Next
 Consider the following steps to add the desired functionality:
 * Start with [Client Usage Scenarios](#client-usage-scenarios) to develop UI in absence of API data.
 For example, develop the initial look and feel of the login page.
 Take advantage of the Live Reloading to speed up the development.
 The client scenarios ensure the backend is not started needlessly.